Improving the Reconstruction of Disentangled Representation Learners via Multi-Stage Modeling: Method

 \paragraph{Lower Bound.} To alleviate the trade-off between reconstruction and disentanglement, we propose a new graphical model for \DR learning (Figure \ref{fig:ds_vae}).
 To understand this model, let us assume that the data come as pairs of images $\{y_i,x_i\}_{i=1}^N$.
 Let the $x$'s be the ground truth images (generated using both the independent factors $c$ and correlated factors $z$) and let the $y$'s be the approximations of those images generated using only $c$.
 Given this paired data, the graphical model depicted in Figure \ref{fig:ds_vae} represents a single coherent model of the data that defines a joint distribution over $Y$ and $X$.
 The log-marginal likelihood of the observations under this model can be lower-bounded as follows,

 In practice, we do not have access to $Y$.
 However, by learning the disentangled factors $C$ from $X$, we can generate $Y$.
 Therefore, we first use state-of-the-art \DR learning method to learn the sub-graph $C \rightarrow Y$ by maximizing term (a) in Equation \ref{eq:sim_elbo} to produce $Y$.
 Then, we train another DGM to learn the sub-graph $(Y,Z) \rightarrow X$ by maximizing term (b) in Equation \ref{eq:sim_elbo}.
-This two-stage training procedure approximates the graphical model from Figure \ref{fig:ds_vae}. \paragraph{D-separation.} Now that we introduced and lower-bounded the graphical model from Figure \ref{fig:ds_vae}, it is important to understand the theoretical motivation for realizing this model.
+This two-stage training procedure approximates the graphical model from Figure \ref{fig:ds_vae}. \paragraph{D-separation.} Now that we introduced the graphical model from Figure \ref{fig:ds_vae}, it is important to understand the theoretical motivation behind it.
 Recall that our goal is to take an existing method for learning the disentangled factors C and learn additional residual information in Z without changing the conditioning on C. In a standard VAE graphical model (Figure \ref{fig:cgan}), this could occur because there is no guarantee that $p(Z,C|X) = p(Z|X)p(C|X)$.
 By introducing an observed node Y (i.e. D-Separation) in our graphical model, we ensure that changes in Z will not influence C. This is because the joint distribution $p(Z,C|X,Y)$ can now be broken down as $p(C|Y)p(Z|X,Y)$.
+We illustrate this property of the graphical model with a toy example (Appendix \ref{sec:illustrative_example}).
 In practice, realizing the graphical model in Figure \ref{fig:ds_vae} using a deep neural network requires care as we want to ensure that the conditioning on Y is stronger than that of Z so that Z only captures the residual correlated information.
+Also, simply training a single neural network end-to-end to approximate this graphical model is infeasible as Y will no longer act as an observed node, leading to the entanglement of C and Z. We demonstrate this phenomenon by performing an ablation study of our proposed method (Appendix \ref{app:ablation}).

-\subsection{\simgan Implementation}
+\subsection{Implementation (\simgan)}